nl-digigo/COINS_2.0/docs/coinsweb/semantics.md

 - Closed World Assumptions (CWA)
 - Unique naming assumption (UNA)

-RDF/OWL uses an Open World Assumption (OWA)[3] while COINS 2 assumes a Closed World Assumption (CWA).
+RDF/OWL uses an Open World Assumption (OWA) while COINS 2 assumes a Closed World Assumption (CWA).
 CWA assumes that what is not known is false where the OWA states that a lack of information does not mean it is false.
 Using the CWA RDF/OWL cardinality constraints can be used to test the data and 'missing data' (e.g. objects that do not fulfill these constraints as they miss the necessary information) can be reported.

 COINS 2 adopts Unique naming assumption meaning that each individual is unique as truth.
 Consequenlty entailment that two individuals are the same is not part of the COINS2 entailments.